The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 Our relationship with the Caribbean

-New Zealand engages closely with the Caribbean, through the United Nations and the Commonwealth, particularly on issues to do with small island developing states such as oceans management, transnational crime and small arms trafficking.
+Through the United Nations and the Commonwealth we work closely with our Caribbean partners, particularly on issues to do with small island developing states such as oceans management, transnational crime and small arms trafficking.

 Our High Commission in Bridgetown, Barbados manages our diplomatic relationship with CARICOM and OECS.

 We have a long, yet modest history of trade links with the Caribbean.
 Our exports are largely dairy products and meat, and we import spirits and accessories.
-Total two-way trade between New Zealand and the Caribbean in 2014 was $155 million, of which $145 million were New Zealand exports.
-There's scope to expand trade, tourism and investment as the economies of the Caribbean develop.
+Total two-way trade between New Zealand and the Caribbean in 2014 was $105 million, of which $95 million were New Zealand exports.
+There is scope to expand trade, tourism and investment as the economies of the Caribbean develop.

 As small island developing states, most Caribbean countries face development challenges related to their size, isolation and vulnerability.
-Our development work in the Caribbean focuses on partnering in areas of need where New Zealand has expertise and experience:
+Our development work in the Caribbean focuses on partnering in areas of need where we have expertise and experience:

 - disaster risk management

 - knowledge and skills (including scholarships and targeted assistance in agriculture).

 We signed a Development Cooperation Arrangement with CARICOM in May 2014 which encourages partnership in these areas.